 You may choose active surveillance if the risks and possible side effects of treatment outweigh the possible benefits.
 Your doctor may suggest active surveillance if you’re diagnosed with early-stage prostate cancer that seems to be slowly growing.
 Your doctor may also offer this option if you are older or have other serious health problems.

 Choosing active surveillance doesn’t mean you’re giving up.
 It means you’re putting off the side effects of surgery or radiation therapy.
 Having surgery or radiation therapy is no guarantee that a man will live longer than a man who chooses to put off treatment.

 If you and your doctor agree that active surveillance is a good idea, your doctor will check you regularly (such as every 3 to 6 months, at first).
 After about one year, your doctor may order another biopsy to check the Gleason score.
 You may begin treatment if your Gleason score rises, your PSA level starts to rise, or you develop symptoms.
-You’ll receive surgery, radiation therapy, or another approach.
+Treatments you’ll receive may include surgery, radiation therapy, or another approach.

 Active surveillance avoids or delays the side effects of surgery and radiation therapy, but this choice has risks.
 For some men, it may reduce the chance to control cancer before it spreads.
 Also, it may be harder to cope with surgery or radiation therapy when you’re older.

-If you choose active surveillance but grow concerned later, you should discuss your feelings with your doctor.
-Another approach is an option for most men.
+If you choose active surveillance or watchful waiting but grow concerned later, you should discuss your feelings with your prostate cancer specialist.